cosmos/cosmos-sdk/docs/guide/ibc.md

 The hard part is over, we set up two blockchains, a few private keys, and a secure relay between them.
 Now we can enjoy the fruits of our labor...

-**Client2**

 ```
-# this should be empty
+# Here's an emptt account on test-chain-2
-basecli query account $YOU
+basecli2 query account $BROKE
-# now, we get the key to copy to the other terminal
-echo $YOU
 ```

-**Client1**

 ```
-# set TARGET to be $YOU from the other chain
+# Let's send some funds from test-chain-1
-basecli tx send --amount=12345mycoin --sequence=2 --to=test-chain-2/$TARGET --name=money
+basecli1 tx send --amount=12345mycoin --sequence=2 --to=test-chain-2/$BROKE --name=money
 ```

-**Client2**

 ```
 # give it time to arrive...
-sleep 1
+sleep 2
 # now you should see 12345 coins!
-basecli query account $YOU
+basecli2 query account $BROKE
 ```

+You're no longer broke!
 Cool, huh?
 Now have fun exploring and sending coins across the chains.
 And making more accounts as you want to.

 ## Conclusion